westshae/westshae/README.md

 ### Experience
 1. Victoria University of Wellington: Software Engineering 3 years, joining workforce early with Computer Science degree.
 2. 7 month+ internship within web development (Typescript/Angular/C#)
+3. 5+ months and presently working as an automation engineer.

 ### Current Knowledge
 1. 0.5 years of Angular.
 Internship and Self-taught.
 2. 0.5 years of C#.
 Internship.
 3. 3.5+ years of Java.
 Self-taught and university based.
-4. 3+ years of Javascript (1.5 years of Typescript).
+4. 3.5+ years of Javascript (1.5 years of Typescript).
 Self-taught.
 5. 1.5+ years of NextJS/ReactJS.
 Self-taught.
 6. 1.5+ years of C++.
 Self-taught and university based.